Loading…

 Wood to Metal Glue: Strongest Adhesive in Independent Test

-To glue wood to metal, there are different glues & adhesives available.
-In an independent wood to metal adhesive strength test carried out by Ultimate Handyman, Adiseal was found to be the strongest adhesive by far finishing over 3 times stronger than the next best product.
+To glue wood to metal, there are different glues and adhesives available.
+In an independent wood to metal adhesive strength test carried out by Ultimate Handyman, Adiseal was found to be the strongest adhesive by far, finishing over 3 times stronger than the next best product.

 What is the best wood to metal glue?